upticktalent/uptick-talent-lms/backend/CONTRIBUTING.md

 | **style**    | Code style changes (white-space, formatting, etc.)                                 |
 | **test**     | Adding or updating tests                                                           |

+---
+**💡 Tip:**
-**Tip:** Keep commit messages short, meaningful, and consistent.
+- Keep commit messages short, meaningful, and consistent.
+- Commits should be lowercase so it passes the ci commitlint
-Husky will automatically enforce linting and commit standards before each commit.
+- Husky will automatically enforce linting and commit standards before each commit.

 ---